tamilzh2018/Scheduler/README.md

 # Sample Ant-based Java project

-This is an example of Java project with Ant build file with tomcat
+This is an example of Java project with Ant build file with tomcat version 8.5

 Run the following command in the project directory: